Kansas Water Quality at a Glance

 Overland Park Water Quality

-Comprehensive analysis of Overland Park’s water systems, covering source water protection, treatment processes, infrastructure modernization, and compliance with emerging federal regulations for PFAS and other contaminants.
+Comprehensive analysis of Overland Park’s water systems, covering source water protection, treatment processes, infrastructure modernisation, and compliance with current federal PFAS regulations, including the enforceable 4 ppt MCLs for PFOA and PFOS.

 Wichita Water Quality

-Detailed assessment of Wichita’s water treatment and distribution systems, including source water management from the Arkansas River and Equus Beds Aquifer, and compliance with drinking water standards.
+Detailed assessment of Wichita’s water treatment and distribution systems, including source water management from the Arkansas River and Equus Beds Aquifer, contaminant monitoring, and compliance with updated 2026 drinking water standards.
+Wichita is the largest water system in Kansas.

 Frequently Asked Questions

-Most of Kansas’s public water systems meet federal drinking water standards and are safe for consumption.
-However, some areas face challenges from nitrate contamination and emerging PFAS concerns.
+Most of Kansas’s public water systems meet federal drinking water standards and are generally safe for consumption.
+However, a deepening nitrate crisis in south-central Kansas and emerging PFAS contamination at military installations require close monitoring.

-What is nitrate contamination and why is it a major concern in Kansas?
+What is nitrate contamination and why is it a crisis in Kansas?

-Nitrate contamination primarily comes from agricultural fertilizers and poses serious health risks, particularly for infants and pregnant women.
+Nitrate contamination primarily comes from agricultural fertilisers and poses serious health risks, particularly for infants and pregnant women.
+Kansas faces one of the most severe nitrate contamination landscapes in the US.

 How can I find out about my local water quality in Kansas?